 Without enough Vitamin D, the calcium in milk, calcium supplements, or other sources will not be properly assimilated by the bloodstream.
 Vitamin D is found to be available in plenty in the sunshine.
 The average person produces all the Vitamin D he/she needs in a day by being in the sun for just 20 minutes.

-In case you do not get sufficient calcium through food sources like dairy, consult your doctor regarding supplements.
+In case you do not get sufficient calcium through food sources like dairy, regarding supplements.
 Both calcium carbonate and calcium citrate deliver good forms of calcium to your body.

 Low calcium levels in the blood (hypocalcemia) can result in high levels of PTH.
 This in turn results in the breakdown of bone to ensure we have sufficient calcium in our blood.
 However, as we get older, taking sufficient calcium-rich foods prevents bone breakdown.